Welcome to today's edition of the Rush 24-7 podcast.

 This we know.

-People in the middle class know it, people not in the middle class looking at know it.
+People not in the middle class looking at know it.

-Everybody know that this this economy is pathetic.
+Everybody knows that this economy is pathetic.

 So the Pew Center says that roughly 50% of adults defined as middle class have suffered the worst decade in modern history.

-In fact, the um American middle class has fallen backward in income for the first time since the end of World War II.
+In fact, the American middle class has fallen backward in income for the first time since the end of World War II.

 85% say it is more difficult now than it was 10 years ago to maintain their standard of living.